 Often cheaper, better fuel economy, more control

-Most Polish drivers prefer automatic for USA road trips
+Most drivers prefer automatic for USA road trips

 Consider your comfort level with left-hand driving and automatic cars